The fdsnws-dataselect service provides access to time series data for specified channels and time ranges.

-Alternately, instead of providing parameters-value pairs in the URL, a file containing a selection list can be POSTed to this service.
-This is the same method used with the (deprecated) ws-bulkdataselect webservice.
-For additional details, including an example selection file, visit this page’s help.
+Alternately, instead of providing parameter-value pairs in the URL, a file containing a selection list can be POSTed to this service.
+This is the same method used with the fdsnws-station webservice.
+For additional details, including an example selection file, visit this page’s help section.

 |start[time]||2010-02-27T06:30:00||Specifies the desired start-time for miniSEED data||day/time|

 |net[work]||IU||Select one or more network codes.
 Accepts wildcards and lists.
 Can be SEED codes or data center defined codes.||any||string|